-- Ground floor residential use areas fronting public open space should provide an appropriately designed physical filter or buffer for living spaces comprising built elements, plantings and/or setbacks. - Building design should secure the beneficial sheltering of public open space from prevailing winds while ensuring that midday winter sun penetrates the open space and living areas. - The design of buildings should respond to the underlying natural landform. - Buildings fronting public space should include smaller elements and be articulated to create a finer grain of development, reduce scale, enhance detail and provide visual interest. - Utilise predominantly natural materials that may include natural timber, concrete and stone. - In residential areas garages should be set back enough from the street to protect the primary pedestrian access of any building and/or lot. - The public and private spaces associated with each building should be clearly distinguishable. - Windows should look directly onto the street, open spaces and other public areas wherever possible. - The area of glazed openings onto public open space areas at ground level should be maximised, while avoiding undivided panels of glass by incorporating frames and glazing bars. - Buildings should be constructed of materials that are not highly reflective. - External lighting should enhance public safety within any development without creating adverse effects on surrounding sites. - Buildings should be designed to minimise energy consumption and be located and orientated to take account of solar access and other elements such as shelter from the prevailing winds. - Conserve and reuse water by utilising accepted water-conserving devices for potable water, reuse of water for toilets and landscape irrigation. - Buildings materials and finishes should be chosen with consideration to embodied energy, location of supply, life cycle assessment, toxicity and effects on indoor air quality. - Building style, form, design and detailing shall be appropriate for the local climatic conditions and should promote energy efficiency by utilising design and construction techniques such as appropriate solar orientation and spatial design. - All buildings should avoid unnecessarily restricting the access of daylight to neighbouring buildings.
+- Ground floors and building entrances should link visually with public open space, public walkways roads, and access lanes to maximise the active and visual links to open space and optimise indoor / outdoor connection. - Ground floor residential use areas fronting public open space should provide an appropriately designed physical filter or buffer for living spaces comprising built elements, plantings and/or setbacks. - Building design should secure the beneficial sheltering of public open space from prevailing winds while ensuring that midday winter sun penetrates the open space and living areas. - The design of buildings should respond to the underlying natural landform. - Buildings fronting public space should include smaller elements and be articulated to create a finer grain of development, reduce scale, enhance detail and provide visual interest. - Utilise predominantly natural materials that may include natural timber, concrete and stone. - In residential areas garages should be set back enough from the street to protect the primary pedestrian access of any building and/or lot. - The public and private spaces associated with each building should be clearly distinguishable. - Windows should look directly onto the street, open spaces and other public areas wherever possible. - The area of glazed openings onto public open space areas at ground level should be maximised, while avoiding undivided panels of glass by incorporating frames and glazing bars. - Buildings should be constructed of materials that are not highly reflective. - External lighting should enhance public safety within any development without creating adverse effects on surrounding sites. - Buildings should be designed to minimise energy consumption and be located and orientated to take account of solar access and other elements such as shelter from the prevailing winds. - Conserve and reuse water by utilising accepted water-conserving devices for potable water, reuse of water for toilets and landscape irrigation. - Buildings materials and finishes should be chosen with consideration to embodied energy, location of supply, life cycle assessment, toxicity and effects on indoor air quality. - Building style, form, design and detailing shall be appropriate for the local climatic conditions and should promote energy efficiency by utilising design and construction techniques such as appropriate solar orientation and spatial design. - All buildings should avoid unnecessarily restricting the access of daylight to neighbouring buildings.

-Rubbish and recycling facilities should be located and managed to avoid detracting from the streetscape qualities and amonity of the business Sub-Zone.
+Rubbish and recycling facilities should be located and managed to avoid detracting from the streetscape qualities and amenity of the business Sub-Zone.